m-reza-rahman/jakartaee-docker/README.md

 # Effective Docker and Kubernetes for Java EE Developers
 This repository shows several key trade-offs to consider while using Docker and Kubernetes with Java EE applications.
-The repository hosts the demos for [this](abstract.md) talk or [this](lab-abstract.md) lab.
+The repository hosts the demos for [this](abstract.md) talk or [this](lab-abstract.md) lab (if you are utilizing the lab, please do look through the [lab instructions](lab-instructions.md)).
 A video for the talk is [here](https://www.youtube.com/watch?v=x-tAP4YZCcY).

 The basic Java EE application used throughout is in the [javaee](/javaee) folder.